-Key Audit Matters

-Ind-AS 109 (Financial Instruments) requires the Company to recognise Expected Credit Loss (ECL) and impairment loss allowances on financial assets, which involves application of significant judgement and estimates including use of key assumptions such as probability of default and loss given default.
-The outbreak of the COVID - 19 pandemic and its post impact necessitate that the Company shall specifically consider the possible impact of uncertainties associated with the same in applying such judgement and estimates.

-Management estimates impairment provision using Expected Credit loss model for the loan exposure.
-Measurement of loan impairment involves application of significant judgement by the management.
-The most significant judgements and assumptions are:
+Key Audit Matters Audit Procedures adopted Ind-AS 109 (Financial Instruments) requires the We have evaluated the management's process and tested key Company to recognise Expected Credit Loss (ECL) and controls around the determination of expected credit loss allowances, impairment loss allowances on financial assets, which including controls relating to: involves application of significant judgement and estimates including use of key assumptions such as -The identification of events leading to a significant increase in risk probability of default and loss given default.
+The and credit impairment events and outbreak of the COVID - 19 pandemic and its post impact necessitates that the Company shall specifically -The determination of the impaired credit loss allowances and the consider the possible impact of uncertainties associated key assumptions including probability of default and loss given with the same in applying such judgement and default on a forward-looking basis having regard to historical estimates. experiences.
+Management estimates impairment provision using We understood and assessed the appropriateness of the impairment Expected Credit loss model for the loan exposure. methodology developed and used by the management at the entity Measurement of loan impairment involves application level, including with reference to the possible impact of the of significant judgement by the management.
+The most uncertainties associated with the post COVID-19 impacts.
+We tested the accuracy of key data inputs and calculations used in this regard.